-There is much greater pertinence and significance in the lesson for us if it were a matter of presumption on his strength, and a foolish playing with fire, rather than the deliberate premeditated commission of a vile sin.

-Surely few-if any-claiming to be Christ's brethren would deliberately set out to commit a deadly sin.
+There is much greater pertinence and significance in the lesson for us if it were a matter of presumption on his strength, and of foolish playing with fire, rather than the cold, deliberate, premeditated commission of a vile and despicable sin.
+Surely few, if any, claiming to be Christ's brethren would deliberately set out to commit a deadly sin.
 But any could very easily be trapped in a self-made net that began with a very small act of folly.

-David doubtless repented, or thought he repented, of the adultery into which he had stumbled, but it is a self-justifying concept of the sordid sequence of events that followed, as he struggled to break out of the net that was tightening on him.
+David doubtless repented, or thought he repented, of the adultery into which he had stumbled.
+But it is clear that he must have had a completely perverted and self-justifying, concept of the sordid sequence of events that followed, as he struggled to break out of the net that was gradually tightening upon him.